dinnerisserved/dockpilot/README.md

 ## Tested hardware

 Every device below was tested on a real machine.
-This table is the honest map of what to expect — including the docks where native mode **doesn't** work, because knowing that is the point.

 | Device | NIC chip | Ships as | Native mode result |
 |---|---|---|---|